 The Ohio 4-H program review is the first of a series of OSU Extension reviews.

-The review includes five elements:
+The review includes these essential elements:

 - Report prepared by Dr. Scott Scheer and students Trent Baldwin and Amy Michaels.